sanity-io/cross-dataset-duplicator/README.md

 You can reveal the token belonging to your user account with `sanity debug --secrets`.

+### 4. CORS origins

+If you want to duplicate data across different projects, you need to enable CORS for the different hosts.
+This allows different projects to connect to each other through the project API.
+CORS origins configuration can be found in your project page, under the API tab.

 ## Importing the Document Action

 In your Studio's `sanity.json` file, look for the `document-actions/resolver` part, it will look like this: